gwastro/ml-mock-data-challenge-1/README.md

-The goal of this challenge is to create a collaborative publication that collects state-of-the-art machine learning based gravitational-wave searche algorithms and enables a comparison to classical approaches such as matched filtering or coherent burst searches.
+The goal of this challenge is to create a collaborative publication that collects state-of-the-art machine learning based gravitational-wave search algorithms and enables a comparison to classical approaches such as matched filtering or coherent burst searches.
 Through this, we strive to highlight the advantages of different entries for specific tasks and want to pinpoint areas where further research seems fruitful.